BrunoVilela/NUPEX/README.md

 <!-- badges: end -->

-The goal of NUPEX package is to help with analysis of academic output from the Brazilian lattes plataform and from other admistrative sources.
+The goal of NUPEX package is to help with analysis of academic output from the Brazilian lattes platform and from other administrative sources.

 ## Installation